moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

 ##### Values Alignment

 Values are at the core of everything we do at GitLab.
 It is essential to tie team member achievements and initiatives back to the values they support.
-Promotion documents should include 1-3 core points per value of evidence supporting values alignment.
+Promotion documents should include 1-2 core points per value of evidence supporting values alignment.

+- Please review our guidance on [DIB behaviours](https://handbook.gitlab.com/handbook/values/#diversity-inclusion--belonging-competency) aligned to each job level which provides examples of how to demonstrate our [Diversity Inclusion & Belonging Value](https://handbook.gitlab.com/handbook/values/#diversity-inclusion)

 ##### Business Results